 Financial advisors that charge based on assets under their management alone may include some level of financial planning in their fee, but the extent and quality of that advice can vary wildly from advisor to advisor.
 Even if financial planning is included in an advisor’s fee, those advisors typically must charge a higher percentage (e.g. 1% or more) to cover the cost of providing additional planning services beyond investment management in order to stay in business.
 This limits the type of clients these advisors are willing and able to serve and leads to additional conflicts of interest.

-Those who aren’t willing to pay a traditional advisor’s high fees or don’t yet have significant assets to invest are left to fend for themselves, make use of a digital automated investment solution (with lower account minimums but without real financial planning), or work with an “advisor” compensated by commissions or product sales (who has a significant conflict of interest to make recommendations based on transactions that will result in the highest advisor compensation, rather than their client’s best interest).
+Those who aren’t willing to pay a traditional advisor’s fees are left to fend for themselves, make use of a digital automated investment solution (with lower account minimums but without real financial planning), or work with an “advisor” compensated by commissions or product sales (who has a significant conflict of interest to make recommendations based on transactions that will result in the highest advisor compensation, rather than their client’s best interest).

 The Secret Society of Real Financial Planners